Pros and Cons You Should Consider Before You Signing

 Putting 20 percent down is a steep price for twentysomethings.
 “Many people, especially people in their 20s, don’t have enough cash on hand to make the standard down payment of about 20 percent of the property’s purchase price,” says Tyson.
 “Yet this is the percentage needed to avoid the added cost of private mortgage insurance (PMI) required by lenders.”

 The associated costs with buying are also high.
 Buying and selling a property entails a lot of expenses, including the cost of getting a mortgage, inspection expenses, moving costs, real estate agents’ commissions, and title insurance.
 To cover these transaction costs plus the additional costs of ownership, a property needs to appreciate about 15 percent during the tenure of your ownership.
+If you think it is cheaper to omit some inspections like pest inspection, for example, White Horse Pest Management can assure you that a pest problem can literally turn your life upside down.
+So, it is best to order an inspection and know the real condition of the property you are planning to buy.

 Your mortgage may not get approved.
 When you’re under contract to buy a property, having your loan denied after waiting several weeks can mean you lose the property as well as the money you spent applying for the loan and having the property inspected.
 This is a risk you’ll have to take in order to secure a loan.